Our Work

-Conservation at scale is a common element for building resilience and accelerating progress toward globally important biodiversity and climate targets.
-The Project Finance for Permanence model is one of the prime strategies to help achieve this, with the potential to inhibit nature’s decline and deliver robust conservation outcomes.
+The Project Finance for Permanence model is one of the prime strategies to help deliver global climate and biodiversity goals, with the potential to inhibit nature’s decline and deliver robust conservation outcomes.

 Securing nature’s carbon: Intact ecosystems have a greater capacity to resist and adapt to climate change.
 Nature-based solutions such as conservation, restoration, and improved land management can provide one-third of the mitigation measures needed to hold global warming to less than 2 degrees Celsius while also supporting ecosystems and communities in adapting to climate change.
 Enduring Earth will secure carbon stores to avoid greenhouse gas emissions by permanently protecting forests, grasslands, peatlands, mangroves, and other carbon-rich habitat.
 The PFP model offers a promising pathway for countries to deliver on their nationally determined contributions to the Paris Agreement.